Home | EVs | Model 3 FAQ | Model 3 Pet Peeves

 Overall pollution and GHG is less when EVs are used, even where dirty fuel is used, as has been articulated many times, by the http://www.thedrive.com/news/19225/electric-cars-are-cleaner-than-ever-study-says[Union of Concerned Scientists] and by the International Council on Clean Transportation.
 Indeed, given the fuel used by refineries and gas stations with their garish all-night lighting, some have estimated that it takes more electricity (in addition to the gasoline burning!) to drive a gasoline-powered car 100 miles than it takes to drive an electric car the same distance!
 EVs are thus significantly more efficient than the ICE vehicles they are starting to replace.
 Even Porsche has committed to electrification, and offers this discussion on the all-electric powertrain to be used in their near-future EVs, and what electrification means to the automotive world.
 Porsche exhibited a prototype Mission-E at the Toronto Auto Show CIAS 2018.

 However we are creatures of habit, and habits suggest buying a regular gas guzzler or "ICE" (Infernal Combustion Engine) car.
 So think about the following:

 Yup.
 And they've been around a lot longer than you think.
 See this History of the Electric Car.

-As of October, 2017, every significant car manufacturer has committed to moving to EVs including the US Big 3 ( GM, Ford, and hopefully FCA soon), and almost all German and Asian car makers.
+As of October, 2017, every significant car manufacturer has committed to moving to EVs including the US Big 3 (GM, Ford, and FCA), and almost all German and Asian car makers.
 Some of these, like Porsche have said they will be 100% electric by 2030 or so.
 Daimler's SmartCar lineup is already all-electric in North America and will be 100% electric in Europe by 2020.

 The Wall Stree Journal notes that electric cars will be here sooner than you think (sign-in required).